shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    ![](../media/lab-05/image6.png)

 3. All the artifacts you have created are listed here.
-On the right of the screen, in the **Search box** enter **df**.
+On the right of the screen, in the **Search box**, enter **df**.
 This will filter the artifacts to Dataflows.

    ![](../media/lab-05/image7.png)